TCS reorg was a joint management decision: TCS COO

-Tata Consultancy Serivices’ reorganisation decision was a “joint management decision,” according to TCS COO, N Ganapathy Subramaniam.
+Tata Consultancy Services’ reorganisation decision was a “joint management decision,” according to TCS COO, N Ganapathy Subramaniam.

 TCS’ controversial re-org was undertaken last year under the leadership of the outgoing CEO, Rajesh Gopinathan.
 With the reorganisation, TCS created four business groups clearly aligned with the customer journey of its clients.
 While touted to be much needed, the re-org is yet to give growth dividends to the IT major.
 Moreover, it has been rumoured to be one of the reasons behind Gopinathan’s ouster.